julelang/jule/README.md

 - **Compile Time**: Jule should have a good compile time that serves the mission.
 For this, it must have capabilities such as having compile-time constants, avoiding repetitive checks by checking generics once for each instance, and performing safety-related checks whenever possible.
 The compiler should support developers with safety checks at compile-time and give some optimization options such as constant evaluations.

 - **Brand-New**: Jule should be like a truly brand-new language.
 For example, it should have UTF-8 strings, support Unicode and type inference, and a cross-platform portable standard library.
 Unless the developer really wants to do platform specific programming, shouldn't worry about the portability of the standard library, should have Unicode support and a common standard like UTF-8 should be easy to handle.

-## Future of Jule
-Jule is in beta versions, changing and evolving rapidly.
-Our main priority right now is for Jule to become more stable and have a robust standard library.
-To make it easier for the community and official developers to develop any tools for Jule, a significant portion of Jule's official compiler is included in the standard library.
-The standard library has important stages such as lexer, parser and semantic analyzer and is suitable for use in tool development.

-The syntax and language design of the Jule programming language has emerged and is not expected to undergo major changes.
-Expecting Jule developers not to make massive updates to their old code between releases.
-However, no commitment for that.

-There is also the idea of ​​adding a package manager that ships with the official compiler at some stage.
-Jule's modern understanding of language and convenience suggest that there should be a package manager that comes with the compiler.
-This package manager will provide management of non-standard library packages developed and published by the community.
-Jule's standard library only gets updates with compiler releases.

-In addition to the currently supported C++ compilers, the official compiler may get support or improve support for more compilers and development environments in the future.
-Expected that Jule's platform support will expand further in areas such as backend compiler, CPU architecture, and operating system.

 ## Community